South Korea Jan. current account logs record monthly deficit

 SEOUL, March 10 (Reuters) - South Korea's current account logged a record deficit in January, central bank data showed on Friday, as exports of goods slumped and overseas travel increased.

-The country's current account balance logged a deficit of $4.52 billion in January, after a $2.68 billion surplus in December, according to the Bank of Korea.
+The country's current account balance logged a deficit of $4.52 billion in January, after a $2.68 billion surplus in December, according to the Bank of Korea (BOK).
 It was the biggest monthly deficit since the data series started in 1980.

 ((jihoon.lee@thomsonreuters.com;))